austin-putz/GenSel/README.md

 ![Screenshot of Map File](/Screenshots/MSE_map.png?raw=true "Map file example")

-Do not forget the beginning part of the 2nd and 3rd column names!
-(I used ALGP2, see parameter file below!!)
+> IMPORTANT: Remember to add the same beginning to the 2nd and 3rd column names (Chromosome and Position).
+(I used ALGP2, see parameter file below to see how to specify this)

+These don't have to be in order.
+You should be able to include more SNP than you have in your genotype file.
+GenSel will only use those it finds in the genotype file.
+This is nice if you have different subsets.

 ### Genotype File